soverenio/docs/docs/source/index.rst

 The metadata contains information about how the payload was structured (what fields), what sorts of PIIs were detected, what services were involved in the communication.
 No part of actual payload contents is included into the metadata.

-Technically, the Gateway consists of a standard proxy (`Traefik <https://doc.traefik.io/traefik/>`_ fork), messaging system (`Kafka <https://kafka.apache.org/documentation/>`_) and analytics component which detects PII based on custom machine learning algorithms.
+Technically, the Gateway consists of a standard proxy (a `Traefik <https://doc.traefik.io/traefik/>`_ fork), messaging system (`Apache Kafka <https://kafka.apache.org/documentation/>`_) and analytics component which detects PII based on custom machine learning algorithms.

 .. admonition:: Note
    :class: note